Pokey Chatman: Spartak

 In August 2007 she signed as assistant coach of the Women's Basketball Club Spartak Moscow Region (who had just won the 2007 Euroleague Women's Final).
 Spartak won the next three championships and in 2010, as the head coach, Chatman led the team to a 16–0 Euroleague record and their fourth straight Euroleague Championship.

 Chicago Sky

 On October 29, 2010, Chatman was named the general manager and head coach of the Chicago Sky of the WNBA.
 She was let go by the Sky in October 2016.

 Indiana Fever

 On November 18, 2016, Chatman was announced as the new head coach of the Indiana Fever.
 She assumed the role after Stephanie White left to accept the head coaching job at Vanderbilt.
 On September 10, 2019, Chatman was fired as general manager and head coach of the Indiana Fever of the WNBA.

 Seattle Storm

 On January 21, 2022, Chatman was announced as an assistant coach of the Seattle Storm of the WNBA.

+Brazil's national team

+On 11 December 2024, Chatman was officially announced as the head coach of the Brazilian women's national team.